Nordstrand IF

 Nordstrand Idrettsforening is a sports club in Nordstrand, Oslo, Norway.
 The club has sections for alpine skiing, association football and handball.
 It formerly had sections for orienteering, track and field and Nordic skiing.
 The club colors are white and blue.

 General history

 It was founded in 1919 as a merge between Skiklubben Freidig (founded 1891) and Sportsklubben Grane (founded 1893).
 The club counts 1891 as its founding year.

 In 2009 it incorporated neighboring club Ljan IF.

 Handball

 In handball the club has won the National championships several times, both the men's and women's team.
 Notable players are Heidi Sundal, Susann Goksør Bjerkrheim, Else-Marthe Sørlie Lybekk, Alma Hasanić Grizović, Amanda Kurtovic and Vilde Ingstad.

+The women's team was one of the first of its kind in Norway, and won the first two editions of the Norwegian Women's Handball Cup in 1938 and 1939.

 The women's team currently plays in the First Division (second tier), and the men's team plays in Postenligaen (first tier) as the cooperation team BSK/NIF which is fielded together with neighbors Bækkelagets SK.